Sequential Decision Algorithms for Measurement-Based Impromptu Deployment of a Wireless Relay Network along a Line: Explore Forward Deployment

 \subsection{Policy Structure: Algorithm OptExploreLim}

-Note that, under any policy, $\underline{W}(k)$ is i.i.d across $k, k \geq 1$.
+Note that, $\underline{W}(k)$ is i.i.d across $k, k \geq 1$.
 The state space is a Borel space and the action space is finite.
 The hop cost and hop length (in number of steps) are uniformly bounded across all state-action pairs.
 Hence, we can work with stationary deterministic policies (see \cite{tijms03stochastic-models} for finite state space, i.e., finite $\mathcal{W}$, and \cite{amaya-vasquez00average-cost-optimality-SMDP-borel-spaces} for a general Borel state space, i.e., when $\mathcal{W}$ is a Borel set).
-Under our current scenario, the optimal average cost per step, $\lambda^{*}$, exists (in fact, the limit exists) and is same for all states, i.e. for all $\underline{w} \in \mathcal{W}^B$. {\em For simplicity, we work with finite $\mathcal{W}$ in this section, but the policy structure holds for Borel state space also.}
+Under our current scenario, the optimal average cost per step, $\lambda^{*}$, exists (in fact, the limit exists) and is same for all states $\underline{w} \in \mathcal{W}^B$. {\em For simplicity, we work with finite $\mathcal{W}$, but the policy structure holds for Borel state space also.}

 We next present a deployment algorithm called ``OptExploreLim,'' an optimal algorithm for limited exploration.

 \begin{theorem} The policy $\mu^*$ given by Algorithm~\ref{algorithm:policy_structure_smdp_backtracking} is optimal for the problem (\ref{eqn:unconstrained_problem_average_cost_with_outage_cost}) under the explore-forward approach. \end{theorem}